indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The assumed location of the record in question such as a city, county, or state name

-Third party sites are not government sponsored websites, and record availability may differ from official channels.
+Third party sites are not government sponsored websites, and record results, accuracy and availability cannot be guaranteed.

 Are all Indiana Criminal Court Records Open to the Public?